Title

 Partnering with communities

 The department provided grants to organizations throughout Minnesota to engage families in their communities to create innovative program designs to address racial, economic and geographical disparities in human services and outcomes.
 This innovative design put families' voices at the center of solution making and program design.
+It focused on six key components of family well-being to ensure families have what they need to thrive in Minnesota.

 The program used principles of Human Centered Design, applying creative responses and iterative learning.